-A small castle consisted of a quadrangular dwelling house in front of which a courtyard was created, surrounded by a defensive wall with rounded corners.
-The rocky shelf on which the castle was erected had dimensions of 20 x 15 meters, the building had 16.5 x 4.5 meters in plan and the thickness of walls reaching 1.8 – 2 meters.
-The courtyard, close to the trapezoid, was about 12.16 x 6 meters long.
-The castle was crossed by a timber bridge from the eastern side, over the moat, which ran around the building on three sides.
-The width of the ditch was from 7 to 17 meters and a depth of about 4-5 meters.
+A small castle was built on a wooded slope of the valley, on a rocky promontory, protected from the east by a semicircular ditch and an earth rampart.
+The west side was protected by steep slopes falling towards the river.
+It consisted of a four-sided residential house in front of which a small courtyard was created, surrounded by a defensive wall with rounded corners.
+The rocky shelf on which the castle was erected had dimensions of 20 x 15 meters, the building had 16.5 x 8 meters in plan and wall thickness reaching 1.8 – 2 meters.
+The trapezoid-like courtyard occupied about 12.16 x 6 meters.
+The castle was entered through a foregate protruding into the perimeter of the wall and a timber bridge from the east over the ditch, which ran around the castle from three sides.
+The width of the ditch was from 7 to 17 meters in the front part, while the depth was about 4-5 meters.

 The castle has not survived to modern times.
 Only the lower parts of the defensive walls and relics of the building’s walls are visible.
 The whole is overgrown with dense forest and bushes.